A TBYT reader wrote me once about how her mind just goes blank when she binge eats.

 But I just made an interesting connection between mindless eating, the blankness she described, and Eastern meditation.

-When you meditate the Eastern way, they tell you to empty your mind.
+When you meditate the Eastern way, they tell you to chant and empty your mind.
 The reason, they say, is that it relaxes your body and calms your mind.

 My mind was blank while my hands seems to operate all on their own, picking up the fork, spoon, knife, box, bag…seemingly without ”me” being involved.